We may receive compensation when you click on links to products from our partners.

 Medical scientists study diseases and causes to develop new treatment and prevention therapies.
 Medical scientists can have a medical degree or Ph.D. in biology or related life science.
 If you plan to do patient-facing work, you may be required to obtain a medical degree.

-Medical researchers typically work for universities, hospitals, research facilities, or private companies, such as
+Medical researchers typically work for universities, hospitals, research facilities, or private companies, such as pharmaceutical manufacturers.
+Scientists develop a hypothesis, plan and execute experiments, and may conduct clinical tests to analyze outcomes.

 Most researchers and medical scientists will also need specialized training in their field beyond general medical training.
 Those wishing to pursue research in genomics, gene modification, or DNA sequencing may need to take additional training.